iwrotesomecode/weekend-dns/README.md

 ## Requirements

-- Java 17+ (most should work with Java 8 except testing sample inputs/outputs
+- Java 17+
-  with `hexify/unhexify` which rely on Java's `HexFormat`)

 - [Clojure](https://clojure.org/guides/install_clojure)

-  *Optional to build native executable*
+*Optional to build native executable:*

 - [GraalVM](https://github.com/graalvm/graalvm-ce-builds/releases)

-  Unpack the package in your installation folder and add it to the path
+  Unpack the package in your installation folder, add it to the path, and install `native-image`

 ```
     $ export GRAALVM_HOME=/full/path/to/graalvm